You want smart political talk without the meltdowns?

 Girl math.

-I I I mean, if you buy something for a hundred dollars at a 20% discount, you are now saving money instead of spending $80.
+I mean, if you buy something for $100 at a 20% discount, you are now saving money instead of spending $80.

-This is girl math, and I have to to give props uh to Sean, one of John's producers, Ethan, who came up with this tie in because it was so genius.
+And I have to give props to Sean, one of Sean's producers, Ethan, who came up with this tie-in because it was so genius.

 But listening to all of those things that are free and how you make money, it sounds a lot like the Democrat math, doesn't it?